-Well Minds Work is a newly established partnership founded by clinical psychologist Dr Emma Richardson and psychologist Jessica Forward.
+Well Minds Work is a newly established partnership founded by clinical psychologists Dr Emma Richardson and Jessica Forward.
 After working together for several years, Emma and Jess recognised a need to improve the wellbeing of people across Australia, with workplace engagement identified as a way of impacting a larger audience and improving psychological wellbeing, workplace productivity, and employee satisfaction.

 Research has demonstrated that workplace wellbeing programs improve the mental health of staff, reduce absenteeism, increase productivity, and improve workplace satisfaction and quality of life.
 Through the provision of psycho-education and the teaching of evidence-based psychological strategies and skills, Well Minds Work aims to reduce an individual’s vulnerability towards the development of psychological distress, and to increase the resilience of workforces.